Nothing says ringing in the New Year like erratic gunfire and bullets dropping to Earth at terminal velocity.

 • Don’t leave your car on while you walk inside the convenient store to buy something.

-• Don’t send your name, date of birth and Social Security number, along with your bank account number, to that guy, the only living relative of the super-rich and recently deceased oil baron in the Great Providence of Neusabee because he happened to have found only you on the
+• Don’t send your name, date of birth and Social Security number, along with your bank account number, to that guy, the only living relative of the super-rich and recently deceased oil baron in the Great Providence of Neusabee because he happened to

 A man answers an ad on Craigslist.
 The ad says they will hunt a car loan for him.
 All he needs to do is send $500, his name, date of birth, Social Security number and even his birth certificate to a guy known only as Dennis.

 The victim did just that.
 The man later reports to the police that he never heard back from Dennis.